Experimental HIV vaccine gets a boost from â€™70s-era discovery

 â€œPoly-IC has a lot in its favor as a chemically defined adjuvant,â€ Steinman says.
 It had been used before, so its safety was well documented.
 Plus, dendritic cells appeared to be enriched in the specific receptor known to interact with poly-IC, making the â€œvintageâ€ molecule seem as good an adjuvant candidate as any.
 And it was. â€œThis paper is the first evidence that you can get strong T cell immunity using poly-IC as an adjuvant,â€ Steinman says.

-The study showed that adding poly-IC to their dendritic cell vaccine initiated a strong immune reaction in mice, in which their T cells grew and produced protective molecules against HIV.
+The study, published online in the Proceedings of the National Academy of Sciences, showed that adding poly-IC to their dendritic cell vaccine initiated a strong immune reaction in mice, in which their T cells grew and produced protective molecules against HIV.
 Even more promising â€” and necessary for a vaccine to be viable â€” that protection lasted the duration of the trial, a full seven weeks.

 â€œWe think weâ€™re inducing immune correlates of protection,â€ he says, â€œbut we wonâ€™t know for sure until we test it in people.â€ That test isnâ€™t terribly far down the road.
 He and his colleagues plan to begin a phase-one safety trial of the vaccine before the end of the year.